-A 122m frontage doesn't mean 'impose yourself more'.
-Rather it should be a 'red flag' to the need to proceed carefully >
+A 124m frontage doesn't mean 'impose yourself more'.
+Rather it should be a 'red flag' to the need to proceed carefully:

-- Break up forms/ create a 'village' of structures
+- Break up forms/ create a 'village' of structures.

-- Modulate setback
+- Modulate setback.

-- Step setback with height
+- Step setback with height.

 None of this is happening here.
-Rather, no way of stating it otherwise - we have an elephantine structure with eight storeys hard to the street boundaries and 2 more mildly stepping back.
+Rather, and no way of stating it otherwise - we have a massive - mass-ive, not fine- structure with eight storeys hard to the street boundaries and 2 more mildly stepping back.